ashdephoenix123/microsoft-clone/README.md

-A Microsoft Landing Page clone.
+A Landing Page clone of Microsoft.